 Overview

-A Session in web automation represents a single browser instance from connection to termination: closure, timeout, or disconnection, running in isolated environments to ensure resource exclusivity, thereby maintaining stability and performance.
+In web automation, a browser session in web automation represents a single browser instance, from connection to termination: closure, timeout, or disconnection, running in isolated environments to ensure resource exclusivity, thereby maintaining stability and performance.

-These sessions are highly configurable through APIs, allowing for adjustments to settings such as viewport size and user agents via fingerprinting.
+These sessions are highly configurable through APIs, allowing for adjustments to settings such as running in a selected geographic region or specifying a keep alive session.

-Sessions also support on-the-fly file downloads and can be easily started with automation tools like Playwright, Puppeteer, or Selenium, or pre-configured using a Session API, offering flexibility and control for developers.
+Sessions also support on-the-fly file downloads and can be easily started with automation frameworks like Playwright, Puppeteer, or Selenium, or pre-configured using a Session API, offering flexibility and control for developers.

 Browser configuration